Texas Rising: Premise

-Unlike most films or television series that focus on the Texas Revolution, Texas Rising does not center around the Battle of the Alamo and starts after its fall.
+Unlike most films or television series that focus on the Texas Revolution, Texas Rising does not center on the Battle of the Alamo and starts after its fall.
 The series focuses on General Sam Houston and the Texan Army as Santa Anna marches eastward to face finish off the Texans.
 Battles shown include the Goliad Massacre and the Battle of San Jacinto.
 There is also special focus on a company of Texas Rangers under Deaf Smith and Henry Karnes who serve as scouts for Sam Houston.